jasper-zanjani/notes/sources/5plc.md

 # Five Principles for Deploying and Managing Linux in the Cloud (With Azure)
 > Source: [md](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/2-what-is-cloud-computing)
-> - [x] 1.
-Introduction
-> - [x] 2.
-Principle 1: Understand which Linux VMs are adaptable to the cloud
-> - [x] 3.
-Principle 2: Define your workload's required availability
-> - [x] 4.
-Principle 3: Monitor your applications running on Linux across the entire stack
-> - [ ] 5.
-Principle 4: Ensure your Linux VMs are secure and backed up
-> - [ ] 6.
-Principle 5: Govern your cloud environment

 ## 1. Introduction
-> - [x] 1.1 How the cloud is being used
-> - [x] 1.2 Benefits of cloud computing
-> - [x] 1.3 Types of cloud services: IaaS, PaaS, and SaaS
-> - [x] 1.4 Types of cloud deployments
-> - [x] 1.5 Cloud-enabling technology
-> - [x] 1.6 Cloud computing architecture
-> - [x] 1.7 Running Linux in the Cloud: the role of containers

 #### 1.2 Benefits of cloud computing
   - _Agility_: quickly implement a cloud ienvironment (vice setting up hardware)